 The Embassy and Consulates General will continue to provide emergency consular services to U.S. citizens on a case-by-case basis, including emergency U.S. passports.
 To schedule an emergency appointment, applicants must first contact the appropriate consular section by email to discuss the nature of their emergency.
 If the emergency appointment is approved, applicants will receive an email confirmation with further instructions.

 Entry and Exit Requirements:

-Travelers arriving in Pakistan are subject to local health requirements, which could include isolation or quarantine.
+Travelers arriving in Pakistan are subject to local health requirements to include COVID-19 testing on arrival and could include isolation or quarantine.
 The Department of State has a Global Level 4 Health Advisory – Do Not Travel recommendation in effect.
-U.S. citizens are not encouraged to travel to Pakistan at this time.
+U.S. citizens are not encouraged to travel to Pakistan or any other international destination outside the United States at this time.

 Travelers departing Pakistan are subject to local health screening that may include a questionnaire and temperature monitoring.
 Passengers may be denied boarding.